jronallo/mep-feature-time-rail-thumbnails/README.md

 This JavaScript plugin is made available as both a Rails Engine gem for the asset pipeline (unreleased) and a bower package.
 Choose your poison.

+### vtt.js

+This plugin relies on the [vtt.js](https://github.com/mozilla/vtt.js/tree/master) library for WebVTT parsing.
+You'll need to include this before including mep-feature-time-rail-thumbnails.js.

 ### Rails

 Include it in your Gemfile: